 For the next 16 years, she lived free of symptoms and was happy and pain-free.

-Then, four years ago she began stumbling, falling down and experiencing drop foot, a condition where the right foot would not point upward and she was dragging her leg and foot.
+Then, four, almost 5 years ago she began stumbling, falling down and experiencing drop foot, a condition where the right foot would not point upward and she was dragging her leg and foot.

 The falls caused extensive spinal deterioration and her spine was collapsing in on tumors we had no idea were there.